SYT20/AI-Powered-OPD-Claim-Adjudication-Engine/README.md

 - [Implementation Summary](./IMPLEMENTATION_SUMMARY.md) - Detailed implementation notes
 - [Quick Start Guide](./QUICK_START.md) - Fast setup reference

-## 🤝 Contributing

-This is an assignment project.
-For production use, consider:
-- Adding comprehensive test suites
-- Implementing authentication
-- Adding real-time notifications
-- Building admin dashboard
-- Integrating with payment gateways

 ## 📄 License

 This project is created as part of an internship assignment.